Glacier National Park, Montana

 Hiking

 Highline Trail begins at Logan Pass and runs north along the Garden Wall for about 12 miles before descending to the Loop on the road below.
-The views east and west from the trail’s exposed sections are among the best in the park.
-Exposure to afternoon thunderstorms is a real consideration; start early.
+Exposed sections have among the best views in the park.
+Start early to avoid afternoon thunderstorms.

-Grinnell Glacier Trail (11.6 miles round trip from the Many Glacier area, elevation gain about 1,600 feet) ends at the remaining remnant of Grinnell Glacier above Upper Grinnell Lake.
-The lake’s turquoise colour from glacial silt and the visual contrast between surviving ice and exposed rock is one of the more striking things in the park.
+Grinnell Glacier Trail (11.6 miles round trip from Many Glacier, elevation gain about 1,600 feet) ends at the remaining remnant of Grinnell Glacier above Upper Grinnell Lake.
+The turquoise colour from glacial silt and the visual contrast between surviving ice and exposed rock is striking.

 Wildlife

 The park has healthy populations of grizzly bears (approximately 300 in the larger ecosystem), black bears, mountain goats, bighorn sheep, moose, and wolves.
-Goats are often visible from the Logan Pass visitor centre parking lot on the cliffs above.
-Bear spray is strongly recommended on any trail; the park’s concentrated visitor numbers and heavy berry crops create frequent wildlife encounters.
+Mountain goats are often visible from the Logan Pass visitor centre parking lot.
+Bear spray is strongly recommended on any trail.

 Where to Stay